kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

   >kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
   >```

   >**NOTE:** You can create many DNSEntry CRs for one DNSProvider, depending on the number of subdomains you want to use.
 To simplify your setup, consider using a wildcard subdomain if all your DNSEntry objects share the same subdomain and resolve to the same IP, for example: `*.api.mydomain.com`.
+Remember that such a wildcard entry results in DNS configuration that doesn't support the following hosts: `api.mydomain.com` and `mydomain.com`.
+We don't use these hosts in this tutorial, but you can add DNS Entries for them if you need.

 5. Create an Issuer CR.
 Export values of the **metadata.spec.acme.email**, **metadata.spec.domains.include**, and **metadata.spec.domains.exclude** parameters as environment variables.
 As the values for the **metadata.spec.domains.include** parameter, use the main domain, the subdomain from the **spec.dnsName** parameter of the DNSEntry CR, and a wildcard DNS record.
 Run: